dellsystem/getbacklostwages.com/index.md

 If you want to talk with a legal professional in-person, our allies at the Legal Aid at Work serve low-income individuals (for free) with confidential information, in English, Spanish, Cantonese, Mandarin, and other languages.
 Find the nearest location, hours, and contact info [here](https://legalaidatwork.org/clinics-and-helplines/).

-If you cannot visit a clinic in-person, call Legal Aid at Work directly to set up an appointment to discuss how to file a wage or arbitration claim: 415-864-8848
+To discuss how to file a wage or arbitration claim, we recommend reaching out to Legal Aid at Work for San Francisco and East Bay at (415) 864-8848, and the Katherine & George Alexander Community Law Center for South Bay at (408) 288-7030.

 ### 3. File a wage claim yourself